Advanced In Reading Advocacy

 AIR Fliers

-receive needs-based literacy programming
+ADVOCATING needs-based literacy programming

 Who are the AIR Fliers

-We are an international team of highly experienced educators currently working in various roles within schools, districts, universities, and the general literacy community.
+We are an international team of highly experienced educators currently working in various literacy roles within schools, districts, universities, and the general literacy community.
 Some team members are the parents and grandparents of early advanced readers whose needs are not currently being served (or were not served in past years) by the public education system.

-Our work is grounded in the decades of findings supporting the “continuous distribution”, the wide range of ease in acquisition of literacy skills as represented by the coloured continuum of Nancy Young’s Ladder of Reading & Writing©.
-Our collaboration aims to raise awareness of students in the dark green area of the continuum, students who are advanced in reading (AIR).
+Grounded in the research supporting the “continuous distribution”, the wide range of ease in the acquisition of literacy skills as represented by the coloured continuum of Nancy Young’s Ladder of Reading & Writing©, we are combining our knowledge and experience to raise awareness of the learning needs of students who learn to read early and easily.
 This includes:

-- Reaching out to literacy organizations to draw their attention to the neglect of these students and the need to ensure these students are on their radar
+- Reaching out to literacy organizations to draw their attention students who are advanced in reading (AIR) in the early primary grades, to ensure these students are on their radar

 - Ongoing interaction with parents of AIR students who are not educators, yet who provide examples of “happening now”